dini-ag-kim/avram/specification.md

 #### 0.7.0 (2021-09-29)

 * Rename `count` to `records` to not confuse with `counter`
-* Add `total` and `records` at field definitions, subfield definitions and code definitions.
+* Add `total` and `records` at field definitions, subfield definitions and code definitions
+* Allow URIs as codelists and allow `codes` at subfield level

 #### 0.6.0 (2020-09-15)